New International Students

 For additional tips and advice about entering the US, visit the U.S. Immigration and Customs Enforcement website.

 Getting to Campus

-You are expected to arrive at Bennington on August 25 or August 26, between 12:00 pm and 5:00 pm.
 As you make your travel plans, keep in mind that the closest airport to Bennington is Albany International Airport in Albany, New York.
 However, flights to Boston or New York City are less expensive and are offered more frequently.
 If you enter via Boston or New York City, you can then take a domestic flight, train, or bus to the Albany area (Albany International airport or an Amtrak train or bus to Albany-Rensselaer Train Station).
+Some students have found the Rome2Rio website helpful in planning their travel to Albany.
 The Office of Student Life offers a shuttle service to new students from Albany to Bennington.
 Please complete and submit the Transportation Reservation by the reservation deadline.

 The weather in Vermont is unpredictable, so it may be very warm when you arrive, or cool.
 Temperatures begin to drop in October, and it typically stays chilly into April.
 If you don’t already have winter gear, you will need to purchase a winter coat and boots.
 To plan for the changing weather from fall through spring, it is useful to have at least one heavy coat, as well as a light jacket or sweater.
 You will also need an assortment of footwear, such as sandals for summer and heavier boots/shoes for winter.
 When the snowy season arrives, typically November through February, a good pair of winter boots is essential.

 If you are from a warm-weather country and don’t yet own a winter coat or boots, there are places near the College to buy winter clothing.

 Bennington is a residential college; all students are required to live on campus unless approved otherwise.
 Exceptions to the residential requirement are rare, and can be found in the Student Handbook.
 Students should not expect to live off campus during their time as an undergraduate at Bennington.